michael7101/Cyclistic-Case-Study/README.md

 ```

-#Preparing Data for Analysis
+# Preparing Data for Analysis

-**Uploading the 12 data files from the past 12 months of the year**
+**Uploading the 12 data files from the past 12 months of the year:**

 ```{r}
 library(readr)